 Physical fitness is essential for service members throughout their military careers.
 But staying in shape and making healthy nutritional choices are also important for every member of the family.

 Regardless of fitness level or experience, there are endless ways for military families to meet their fitness needs.
-Here are 5 tips for military families to help save money on your fitness journey:
+Here are five tips for military families to help save money on your fitness journey:

 1. On-Base Fitness Centers